TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Alias.rst

  <p>Hello, my name is Stefan Froemken</p>

-Example for results from another view helper
+Example for results from another ViewHelper
 --------------------------------------------

 ::